nautobot/nautobot-app-version-control/docs/design.md

 # Version Control Plugin Design

-The core features of the Version Control app are commits and branches.
+The core features of the Version Control app are *commits* and *branches*.
-All database reads and writes happen on a branch.
+All database *reads* and *writes* happen on a branch.
-All database writes create a commit.
+All database *writes* create a commit.

+## Branches

+When Nautobot is initialized with the version control app, the database has a single branch “main”.
+The main branch represents the state of the production data model.
+Main also has a special status in that it cannot be deleted.

-### Requesting Info From A Branch
+## Requesting Info From A Branch

 All requests served through the web interface or API fetch data from a specific database branch.
 The choice of branch is encoded in the request by the client: